 The national average cost for a single dental implant is $3,000- $6,000.
 If patients only need to replace a single tooth or very few teeth, single implants may be a good option.
 For patients who need entire rows of teeth replaced, per-tooth implant costs quickly become prohibitively expensive, which is why many of our patients choose full-arch replacements.

 The average cost for dental implants in Florida is slightly higher than the national average.
 Patients can expect to pay between $25,000 – $45,000 per row of teeth, with pricing often leaning towards the higher end of that range.
-Our oral surgeons are specialists in all-on-four dental implants, which is why we can offer a per-arch pricing of $14,950.
+Our oral surgeons are specialists in 4-on-1 full arch dental implants, which is why we can offer a per-arch pricing of $14,950.

 If you only look at the national average pricing, it can feel like dental implants are far out of your financial reach.
 There are specific reasons why the pricing looks expensive compared to other procedures, but dental implants offer health benefits that are unsurpassed by other solutions (e.g., dentures).
 Many patients are surprised to see how financially accessible dental implants might be.